 Demonstrate that current International Space Station (ISS), spacecrafts like Soyuz capsules or Dragon voice systems are in compliance with the voice and audio communications book for several of the applications/use-cases.

-Demonstrate that the current ground segment between different MCCs and between an MCC and a external facility is compliance with the book requirements.
+Demonstrate that the current ground segment between different MCCs and between an MCC and an external facility is compliance with the book requirements.

 V&A VALIDATION AND TEST OVERVIEW